 Now when you create new sheet views using the Model Views tab, AutoCAD will automatically insert the view label block for you.
 It places the view label block with its insertion point at the lower left corner of the viewport.
 You can then use traditional methods to enter the view number, name, and scale.

 We’ll continue with the labeling adventures in the next article and take a look at how to automate view label data.
-If you don’t want to wait, you can continue where we left off by downloading the Mastering AutoCAD Sheet Sets guide right now!
+Remember, you can always catch up on the entire Mastering AutoCAD Sheet Sets series!